stephband/fn/README.md

 ##### `compose(fn2, fn1)`

 Composes two functions into a single function, where `fn2` is passed the result of `fn1` and the result is returned.
-Takes

 ##### `flip(fn)`

-Returns a function that calls `fn`, but with parameters in reverse order.
+Returns a function that calls `fn` with it's parameters in reverse order.

 ##### `pipe(fn1, fn2, fn3, ...)`

-Composes functions into a pipe function that takes one parameter. `fn2` is passed the result of `fn1`, `fn3` is passed the result of `fn2` and so on until the result of the last function is returned.
+Composes functions into a pipe that takes one parameter. `fn2` is passed the result of `fn1`, `fn3` is passed the result of `fn2` and so on until the result of the last function is returned.

 ### Curried functions